rhel-labs/instruqt/selinux-containers/03-generate-selinux-policy/assignment.md

 libraries to get the correct SELinux label of a port that is used by the inspected container.

-In 'Pane 0' of the lab interface, inspect the running container using podman to generate a container inspection file in JSON format
+In the `Terminal 1` tab of the lab interface, inspect the running container using podman to generate a container inspection file in JSON format

 ```bash